 Yes, we’ve been trying to run the same study in Europe (TU Delft) to understand driver behavior in a environment with more pedalcycles.

 What advice do you have for a student, like me, who is pursuing a similar career path as yourself?

 Try to get a mix of real-world and basic experience.
 Often, the theories and paradigms you learn in the laboratory break down in the real-world.
 However, those theories and paradigm are a useful foundation for understanding human behavior.
 Also, this mix of experience will better inform your career path.

 The Safe-D Student and Faculty Interview Chain was created to encourage Safe-D students to facilitate contact with faculty and staff members participating on Safe-D projects via conducting a brief interview as a networking and career-building opportunity.
-To learn more about this initiative, please contact Safe-D Program Manager, Leslie Harwood.
+To learn more about this initiative, please contact Safe-D Program Manager, Eric Glenn.